basarat/typescript-book/docs/project/namespaces.md

 ```

 This is commonly used in  the JavaScript land for making sure that stuff doesn't leak into the global namespace.
 With file based modules you don't need to worry about this, but the pattern is still useful for *logical grouping* of a bunch of functions.
-Therefore TypeScript provides the `namespace` keyword to group these e.g.
+Therefore TypeScript provides the `namespace` keyword to group these e.g.:

 ```ts
 namespace Utility {